How to make corrections to an annual information return

 How to find further information

-More information on making corrections to annual information filed on web forms is available from the service providers (such as OpusCapita, Koivuniemi, CGI).
+More information on making corrections to annual information filed on web forms is available from the service providers.

 Returns submitted in the form of software-generated files: The data format specifications have been updated with new guidance on the changed reporting rules.
 Always ask your software supplier whether the software contains the latest required updates to the Tax Administration’s specifications.